-6) From the fifteenth to eighteenth centuries CE - the transformation of the Afroeurasian world-system into the planetary World System (the sixth phase).
-This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drove the transformation of the Afroeurasian world-system into a worldsystem of planetary scale (on the one hand) and of capitalist nature (on the other hand).3 The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34).

-7) From the beginning of the nineteenth century to the twentieth century CE - the industrial World System and mature globalization (subsequent phases).
+- 6) From the 15th to 18th centuries CE the transformation of the Afroeurasian world-system into the planetary World System (the sixth phase).
+This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drove the transformation of the Afroeurasian world-system into a world-system of planetary scale (on the one hand) and of capitalist nature (on the other hand).
+The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34). - 7) From the beginning of the 19th century to the 12th century CE the industrial World System and mature globalization (subsequent phases).
 Great Geographic discoveries sharply extended the Afroeurasian world-system's contact zone.
 As a result a new structure of this world-system (alongside with the European technological breakthrough) started to originate.
-The tradecapitalist core emerged in Europe, while the previous world-system centers (in particular, the South Asian one) had been transformed into an exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
-Thus, the world-system periphery experienced a significant transformation (see Grinin and Korotayev 2015 for more details).
+The trade-capitalist core emerged in Europe, while the previous world-system centers (in particular, the South Asian one) had been transformed into an exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
+Thus, the world-system periphery experienced a significant transformation (for more details see Grinin and Korotayev 2015).